3 min read

 High-quality milk chocolate made with real cocoa butter should have a smooth mouthfeel.
 It also melts easily in your mouth but doesn’t melt too easily in your hands.
 A gritty or waxy texture often means the chocolate is of lower quality.

-You may have come across bad milk chocolate in supermarkets near you.
-They are either bland or only taste like several spoonfuls of sugar.
-But take good-quality milk chocolate like our Embassy Azalea Milk Couverture Chocolate 34%, and notice that they have all the complex characteristics of cocoa which combine harmoniously with the creaminess and sweetness of the milk.
+You may have come across some milk chocolate in supermarkets near you that are either bland or taste very sweet.
+This is why at Embassy Chocolate, we have designed our milk chocolate product Embassy Azalea Milk Couverture Chocolate 34%, to have all the complex characteristics of cocoa which combine harmoniously with the creaminess of the milk and slight honeycomb sweetness.

 Read more: Getting to Know 5 Types of Cake Icing

 Milk chocolate is the most popular type of chocolate for a reason.
-It is used in many desserts, confections, and pastries and as some may say, is best enjoyed out of hand.
+It is used in many desserts, confections, and pastries.

 Here are several ways to use high-quality milk chocolate in your creations.